 3] Use the AOMEI Partition Assistant Professional

-Download the use the AOMEI Partition Assistant Professional.
+Download and use the AOMEI Partition Assistant Professional.
 It is not free but it offers a Trial period so you can use it.

 Once the AOMEI Partition Assistant completes the process, it will reboot the system automatically.